WalletConnect/walletconnect-docs/docs/web/providers/ethereum.md

 })
 ```

-## Use with Web3Modal
+## Use with WalletConnectModal

-It is easy to enable Web3Modal support for your dApp.
+It is easy to enable WalletConnectModal support for your dApp.
 Simply pass `showQrModal: true` to the `init()` method.
-Learn more about this in Web3Modal documentation for [React](../web3modal/react/ethereum-provider/installation) or [HTML](../web3modal/html/ethereum-provider/installation)
+Learn more about this in WalletConnectModal documentation for [React](../web3modal/react/ethereum-provider/installation) or [HTML](../web3modal/html/ethereum-provider/installation)

-## Use without Web3Modal
+## Use without WalletConnectModal

 You can subscribe to the `display_uri` event and handle the URI yourself.